PhyExDB/PhyExDB/README.md

 Only use `npm install` if you want to update the dependencies or add new ones.

+For the file upload to work, you also need to install `ffmpeg` on your system.
+In the Docker container, `ffmpeg` is already installed.

 ### Environment Variables

 Create a `.env`, `.env.test` and `.env.development` file in the root directory of the project.
 Fill them with the values of the `.env.example` file.